additive-manufacturing

 3D-Printed Airless Basketball

-We all think basketball is an ordinary item, but it is also open to innovation.
+We all think Wilson’s 3D-printed Airless Basketball is an ordinary item, but it is also open to innovation.

 The term “airless” implies that this ball doesn’t require inflation.
 It doesn’t require constant inflation to maintain its spherical shape.
-The best part is that it replicates the bouncing qualities of a typical basketball thanks to its distinctive structure and research-grade materials.
+The best part is that it replicates the bouncing qualities of a typical basketball thanks.
+Its distinctive structure and research-grade materials.

 According to Wilson, unlike anything we’ve ever seen, this ball is made to function like the basketballs we’ve always known.
 The prototype’s surface comprises a lattice of tiny hexagonal holes that permit airflow.

-Calling it an airless product invention may be controversial as the air can still pass straight through it, and it just eliminates the use of air pumps to make them bounce or absorb impacts.
+Calling it an airless product invention may be controversial as the air can still pass straight through it.
+It just eliminates the use of air pumps to make them bounce or absorb impacts.

-Before Wilson’s technology, around 12 years ago, the Bridgestone company introduced airless tires for a single-seater vehicle at Tokyo Motor Show.
+Before Wilson’s 3D-Printed Airless Basketball technology, around 12 years ago, the Bridgestone company introduced airless tires for a single-seater vehicle at Tokyo Motor Show.
 These airless tires comprise plastic resin layers that deform to absorb impacts while maintaining wheel shape so they can roll.

 3d printed airless basketball